Sleeps 6 dogs allowed

 Sleeps 6 people dogs allowed

-Luxury Glamping in Cornwall: When only the best will do, a perfect family break at Mount View Horizon Safari Tent is the answer.
-Incredible views, superb ensuite facilities and - yes, indeed! - a bubblicious hot tub are all included.
-Pinch yourself - this isn't a dream.
+Luxury glamping with sea views in Cornwall: When only the best will do, a perfect family break at Mount View Horizon Safari Tent is the answer.
+Incredible views, superb en suite facilities and - yes, indeed! - a bubblicious hot tub are all included.
+Pinch yourself - this definitely isn't a dream.

 As suits its one-of-a-kind setting, this spacious safari tent is incredibly special.
-Pull up at the private parking area and transport your luggage via a wheelbarrow the 100 yards or so to your tent-tastic base, set high above the bay in a pretty wildflower meadow - perfect for kite flying, playing with your pooch or mucking about with the kids.
+Pull up at the private parking area and transport your luggage via a wheelbarrow the 100 yards or so to your tent-tastic base, set high above the bay in a pretty wildflower meadow - perfect for kite flying, playing with your pooch or mucking about with the kids (there's a play area tucked away at the top, complete with a trampoline, swing, climbing frame, slide, football goal and badminton/volleyball net).
 An old-fashioned, back-to-nature holiday at its best.
 The tent is the furthest in the spacious meadow, with another tent in the middle and a shepherd's hut beyond, but nevertheless it's lovely and private.
 Inside, you'll love the open-plan layout with a sofa to cuddle up on, a dining table and a wood-fired range (logs are included, btw).
 The kitchen-area includes a full-sized fridge with small freezer, a microwave and an electric hob, and set to one side is the cutest double cabin bed, with shutters for privacy.
 There are two bedrooms, a double and a twin, both with electric heaters for extra cosiness, while at the far end of the tent the modern, en suite shower-room is complete with shower, heated towel rail and separate cloakroom with WC and wash-basin - both of course with running hot and cold water.
 You want WiFi?
 You've got it.
 And last, but definitely not least, there's an on-site honesty shop where you'll find both seasonal goodies and everyday essentials - and even a washing machine as well.
 This is glamping, don't you know.
 As luxury as luxury can be.

 Out and About